BigMurph619/Emerald-Murphmon/readme.md

 13. You must bring your pre-Safari pivot into Gym 7 against Tate & Liza.
 If it somehow dies before the gym leader fight, you can revive it by depositing the pre-Safari pivot in your PC then withdrawing it.
 You may not attack or heal your second mon but there are no restrictions on abilities.

 15. Double battles: You may NOT attack with your second Pokemon.
 All abilities, however, are allowed.
+You may fight the camera crew once per location.

 16. All held items found on pivot options/HM friend catches are allowed to be kept.
 "Catch and release" mon held items are not allowed.
     - Purchased/gifted mon's items are not allowed i.e. Weather Institute Castform.
     - You may not catch a wild mon unless it is a pivot option, Shiny, or needed for HM friend.

+17. You may use the lotto once in hopes of a PP UP

+18. Trainer Hill is banned.

 # Credits/Useful Links
  - [iateyourpie](https://www.twitch.tv/iateyourpie) Inspired by Super Kaizo IronMON